Skip to Content

 With so many places to visit in Finland, it’s hard to know where to start.
 Finland might not be the most visited destination in the world but there’s much more to see than you might think.

 Finland is the oft-forgotten sibling in Scandinavia.
-While Denmark, Norway and Sweden get all the attention, Finland is left in the corner.
+While the other Nordic countries, Denmark, Norway and Sweden get all the attention, Finland is left in the corner.
 This is a shame because if you visit the country you’ll be blown away by what you find.

 The capital Helsinki is a fascinating place to visit.
 With its mix of modern and classical buildings.
 Smaller cities such as Espoo, Tampere and Turku have their charms too.

-The beauty of Finland comes to the fore when you get out of the big cities and into nature.
-Lapland, in the north of Finland, is stunning, while the scenery in Lake Saimaa is some of the best you can find anywhere in Europe.
+The beauty of the country comes to the fore when you get out of the big cities and into Finnish nature.
+Lapland, in the Arctic Circle, is stunning and gives you a chance to see the northern lights.
+While the scenery in Lake Saimaa is some of the best you can find anywhere in Europe.

 This list contains many of the amazing places in Finland you can visit.
 Some are well-known, others less so, but all are worth visiting!